 Sexuality has three elements as defined by psychology:

 - Sexual drive.
 This is the desire to have sex and to experience orgasm

 - Sexual response.
 When a person has sex, they respond positively to it and enjoy it.

-A true Asexual is one who has no sexual attraction to other people.
+A typical Asexual (AKA an “Ace”) is a person who has no sexual attraction to other people.
 They also have no sex drive and no sexual response.
 There are other Asexuals who do have a sex drive, though it is not focused on any one person.
 There are still other Asexuals who have sexual response if they engage in sexuality.

 When you add up all the different kinds of Asexuals, they may make up 10-15% of the population.
-There are MANY flavors of Aces (which is what asexuals call themselves), but there is one thing they have in common: None of them are sexually attracted to other people.
+There are MANY flavors of Aces , but there is one thing they have in common: None of them are sexually attracted to other people.

 But what I want to focus on is James and his particular flavor of Asexual.

 James is a type of Asexual called Demisexual.
 This means that he really doesn’t have sexual attraction for anyone.
 And that includes his girlfriend turned wife, Addy.
 James also didn’t know what sexual attraction was supposed to feel like, since he had never had any.
 And–here is the kicker–since he grew up in church youth groups, sexuality was a taboo subject.
 So it is easy for him to believe that his asexuality is a moral quality.

 It isn’t.
 He just isn’t sexually attracted to other people.
 He was never sexual at all growing up.
 He knew sex was a thing, he knew other people liked it.
 He assumed that sex was like a switch, and some day his would be flipped on.
 But what made it really confusing is that James did love Addy.
 He still does.